helenyb/Dual_Agent_Joint_TITE_CRM/README.md

 `JOINT_TITE_BOIN_CRMutility.R` (added June 2026)

+`JOINT_TITE_BOIN.R` (added June 2026)

-These three functions each source data_generation_TTE_v2.R.
+These functions each source data_generation_TTE_v2.R.
 They contain the necessary functions to conduct full simulated trials for each of the three methods.

 ## Simulation Execution: